 - 1/3 cup granulated sugar

-Spread the remaining cream cheese mixture on top (for the 3rd layer).
-Cover with the enclosed lid and let refrigerate for at least 8 hours, but preferably overnight.
+- Cover the pie with the enclosed lid from the graham cracker crust and let it refrigerate for at least 8 hours, but preferably overnight.

 - When ready to serve, garnish the pie with whipped cream and toasted coconut flakes.toasted coconut for garnish, whipped cream for garnish